🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table and chart below give information about employment in Australia by age group in 2011.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.
+The charts give information about timber and world forest abundance in five different regions.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All